bahrus/be-spawn-of/README.md

 }
 ```

-Now contained in the cloned template used by the custom element, either ideally while stamping it, or, less ideally, post SSR'ing and/or appending to the ShadowRoot) we find: this markup:
+Now contained in the cloned template used by the custom element, either ideally while stamping it, or, less ideally, post SSR'ing and/or appending to the ShadowRoot) we find this markup:

 ```html
 <div>